asamonek/asamonek.github.io/04talks.md

 #### Upcoming talks

-- _On the problem of reliability of inferences in applied logics_, Universität Salzburg Bergseminar, August 17 - 24, 2019
+- _On the problem of reliability of inferences in applied logics_, August 17 - 24, 2019, Universität Salzburg Bergseminar, Austria

 #### Poster presentations